urisolve/circuit-segmentation/README.md

 This project has the following structure:

+- circuit-examples/: contains some circuit examples to be used by the application
 - cmake/: contains useful CMake files
-- diagrams/: contains diagrams related with the software architecture
+- docs/: contains documentation related with the software architecture, and some circuit examples
 - doxygen/: contains the doxyfile used to build documentation
 - scripts/: contains useful scripts
 - src/: contains the source code of the project